peter1357908/Resistance-Online-Server-/src/protocol.md

     action: 'missionVotes',
     currentMission: Integer, // what mission we were on, 1-5
     missionOutcome: String, // either 'SUCCEEDED' OR 'FAILED'
-    numFailVotes: Integer, // how many fail votes were received }
+    numFailVotes: Integer, // how many 'FAIL' votes were received }
 ```